Definition of CML

 It is a collection of metabolic derangements that occur during the cancer treatment.
 The rapid killing of leukemic cells releases the intracellular contents into the blood circulation which causes hyperuricemia, hyperkalemia, hyperphosphatemia and may lead to fatal acute renal injury.

 It should be timely managed by judicious hydration and allopurinol or rasburicase.
 Allopurinol is a xanthine oxidase inhibitor that decreases the production of uric acid.
 Rasburicase converts the insoluble uric acid to soluble allantoin promoting its excretion.
 Sodium bicarbonate may be used to alkalinize the urine to increase uric acid excretion.

 Prognosis and Survival

-The prognosis and survival is dependent on the several factors and should be made on the individual basis.
-Generally the median survival age of CML was around 4 years in the pre-imatinib era.
-The adequate treatment with imatinib increases the 5-year survival rate of chronic phase CML to more than 90 %.
-Patients with accelerated phase/blast crisis have very poor outcome and is the major cause of death with average survival of less than 1 year.
+The prognosis and survival is dependent on several factors and should be made on an individual basis.
+Generally, the median survival age of CML was around 4 years in the pre-imatinib era.
+The adequate treatment with imatinib increases the 5-year survival rate of chronic phase CML to more than 90%.
+Patients with accelerated phase/blast crisis have a very poor outcome and it is the major cause of death with an average survival of less than 1 year.

 Some of the poor prognostic factors of CML are as follows: